Lesson 5: What Is Used Margin?

 Okay, so you’ve learned margin trading and different margin considerations like used margin and required margin.

-For the next lesson, you’ll explore account equity and how a healthy equity entails effective risk management when trading on margin.
+For the next lesson, you’ll explore account equity and how healthy equity entails effective risk management when trading on margin.